 Channeling major Kate-Winslet-The-Holiday Christmas pasta recipe vibes with this super easy creamy lobster pasta recipe!
-I buy frozen lobster tails when I see them on sale and keep them in the freezer for extra special meals when we need cozy + comforting without spending a ton of time on dinner.
-I have a lobster mac and cheese recipe too for even more creamy dreamy lobster!
+Lobster tails are easier to break down than a whole lobster, and the rest of the dish is done in under 20 minutes.
+I have a lobster mac and cheese recipe too for even more creamy lobster!

 First, this is a 2 person recipe.
 YES, it's generous portions, and YES of course you could double or even triple the recipe for a bigger group.
 I think that creamy lobster pasta for two, though, is very romantic and kind of frugal, if you think about it?
 Big parties are for half-off ground beef, is what I mean.